Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization

 When asked for a reason why email is sometimes used too much and on the wrong things, answers were quite similar.
 Emailing is a faster option than other alternatives or there is no other alternative.

-\begin{quote}\textit { ``Sending emails takes a few seconds whereas putting files into [a shared location] and asking the customer to download them from there takes a lot more time.'' } \end{quote}
+\begin{quote} \textbf{The use of email}: \textit { ``Sending emails takes a few seconds whereas putting files into [a shared location] and asking the customer to download them from there takes a lot more time.'' } \end{quote}

-\begin{quote}\textit { ``It's easy to ask it through the email or in the chat [...] but for example [...] the messages are stored there for a couple of months so not forever.
+\begin{quote} \textbf{The use of email}: \textit { ``It's easy to ask it through the email or in the chat [...] but for example [...] the messages are stored there for a couple of months so not forever.
 Then it's lost.
 When looking at the history of what has been done and what's the current status and then we are trying to see the information from the chat and it's not visible to everyone, it might not be found anymore or in the emails and that's a problem.'' } \end{quote}